jonahminihan/git-change-logger/README.md

 ## Notes

-- The Git Change Logger uses Node.js to run, but the repos it is used to run on does not need to be Node.js app.
+- The Git Change Logger uses Node.js to run, but the repos it is used on do not need to be Node.js apps.
 Git Change Logger can run on any git repo.
 - If you experience any bugs or have thoughts on future improvements, please feel free to open an issue.